leviFrosty/SilverWind/README.md

-# SilverWind Official Website
+# SilverWind Official Site

-Under Construction
+**Under Construction**
+I know...
+You want to buy all of the jewels.
+Sad.

+Give it time.